ktmeaton/obsidian-public/academic/Eaton_et_al._2022_Plagued_by_a_cryptic_clock.md

 ---
-title: "Plagued by a cryptic clock: Insight and issues from the global phylogeny of _Yersinia pestis_"
+title: "Plagued by a cryptic clock"
+subtitle: "Insight and issues from the global phylogeny of _Yersinia pestis_"

 author:
   - name: Katherine Eaton